 The health and well-being of our runners has always been our top priority.
 While the race is scheduled for the spring of 2021, many people may still feel uncertain about future running events.
 That’s why we’ve done everything in our power to provide the reassurance that you need to make a decision that you can feel confident about.
 Beginning immediately, we are are proud to offer the Runner’s Promise which ensures the following:

-- All runners are guaranteed a refund on their race registration if the race is cancelled at any time due to COVID-19.
+- All runners are guaranteed a refund on their race registration (minus taxes and fees) if the race is cancelled at any time due to COVID-19.
 If you love the Greenbrier Half Marathon, want to support the race and would prefer the opportunity to run at a later time, or at any of our other Capstone Races events, you can opt for race credit in the amount of your registration instead.

 Additionally, we are working closely with The Greenbrier to ensure the health and safety of our runners during race weekend.
 Below are the current health guidelines being enforced at The Greenbrier, as well as the health and safety procedures expected at the 2021 event.
 Please note that these procedures are subject to change with the evolving situation.

 The Greenbrier is proactively taking steps to help protect guests, members and employees for re-opening.

 The following actions have been added to their already normally high cleaning standards: